ghc/ghc/docs/users_guide/glasgow_exts.rst

            Triple (case a of
                         (a1, a2, a3) -> (f a1, a2, fmap f a3))

-   That is, ``-XDeriveFunctor`` pattern-matches its way into tuples and maps over each type that constitutes the tuple.
+   That is, :ghc-flag:`-XDeriveFunctor` pattern-matches its way into tuples and maps over each type that constitutes the tuple.
 The generated code is reminiscient of what would be generated from
    ``data Triple a = Triple a Int [a]``, except with extra machinery to handle